 Licensed Mental Health Counselor

 I am a licensed mental health counselor (LMHC #LH60973844).
 My background includes extensive experience in community mental health providing therapy services to a wide range of adults from a variety of backgrounds.
-I have training in Dialectical Behavioral Therapy (DBT) and Mindfulness-Based Cognitive Therapy.

 Important: If this is a crisis or you need immediate support, please call the Crisis Clinic at (206) 461-3222 or go to your nearest emergency room.
 Catalyst Counseling cannot provide emergency services.